 - Zoom.
 It’s free to signup and you can download here.

-How fast should my internet and computer be?
+What speed should my internet and computer be?
 You can find a full list of requirements for Zoom on their website.

 If you’re concerned that your system may not be able to run zoom smoothly, email us at [email protected] and we can set up a test call with you.